Faith: One Size Fits All?

 What is Faith?

-So what is FAITH?
 According to Hebrews 11:1, faith is confidence in what we hope for and assurance about what we do not see.
 Simply put, it is wrapped around what we expect to happen one day (in reaching heaven and witnessing Jesus’ return to earth) without having been eye witness to all that was recorded in the Bible.
 It also is believing that the Bible is the spoken word of God.

 Very often, we hold to a certain set of biblical (and non-biblical) beliefs because they are passed down in some form – through family, culture, and influence from others to whom we are connected.
 Such beliefs are the basis for our words and decisions.
 But do they remain the same...or can they change?
 Is change bad?
 And who determines that?

 Ultimately, faith is relative.
 The closer you are to God, the more your definition of faith expands.
 On that point alone, faith is conditional on your ability to increase in knowledge.
 As they say, "the more you know, the more you grow."
 So as humans, the more we read, discuss, and live - all those things impact who we are and how we see the Lord and connect with Him.
 That's why people can go from non-believers, to believers, and back to non-believers in a heartbeat, in the same way humans connect or grow apart from each other.
 So how can we fault change, when without it, we wouldn't be able to mature?
 Change is better than stagnation.